auth0/docs/articles/getting-started/the-basics.md

 Once you create your account you will be asked to create a **Tenant**.
 This is a logical isolation unit.

 The term is borrowed from "software multitenancy".
 This refers to an architecture where a single instance of the software serves multiple tenants.
-No tenant can access the instance of another tenant, even thougn the software might be running on the same machine (hence the logical isolation).
+No tenant can access the instance of another tenant, even though the software might be running on the same machine (hence the logical isolation).

 Some characteristics: